postsharp/Metalama.Documentation/conceptual/Metalama.Framework.md

-# Caravela.Framework
+# Metalama.Framework

-> You can try PostSharp "Caravela" in your browser, without installing anything, at <https://try.postsharp.net/>.
+> You can try Metalama in your browser, without installing anything, at <https://try.postsharp.net/>.

 ## Introduction

-Caravela.Framework is an [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) framework based on templates written in pure C#.
+Metalama.Framework is an [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) framework based on templates written in pure C#.

 These templates make it easy to write code that combines compile-time information (such as names and types of parameters of a method) and run-time information (such as parameter values) in a natural way, without having to learn another language or having to combine C# with some special templating language.

 ## Limitations

-Caravela.Framework is in a very early preview, which means it currently has severe limitations:
+Metalama.Framework is in a very early preview, which means it currently has severe limitations:

 - `OverrideMethod` is the only available aspect/advice;
 - many constructs of C# (including very common ones) are not supported in templates;